Ho1yShif/Shifra-Isaacs/README.md

 - 💻 Incoming **Business Analyst Summer Intern** at ServiceNow HQ in Santa Clara, CA

 I'm here to build open-source machine learning and data science projects, and to share my programming journey.
+Currently, I'm working on an independent study in a private repository; I'm excited to make it public soon and begin contributing to this incredible communnity.

 Thanks for coming along for the ride!